QNH1013/Java_DevHub/README.md

 }
 ```

-Now click into the feature you wish to validte.
+Now click into the feature you wish to validate.
 In this case the "Authorization and Capture"

 ![Dashboard Feature](http://apideveloper.vantiv.com/sites/default/files/Dashboard%20Feature.png)

 Enter the TestId followed by the RequestID returned in the response.
 Now click on the yellow validate button.
 The system will provide a summary of all items that passed along with those that need to be fixed.

 ![Validate a test](http://apideveloper.vantiv.com/sites/default/files/ValidateTest.png)